Russia: Economy

-Russia has a high-income, industrialized, mixed market-oriented economy following a turbulent transition from the Soviet planned model during the 1990s.
+Russia has a high-income, industrialised, mixed market-oriented economy following a turbulent transition from the Soviet planned model during the 1990s.
 According to the International Monetary Fund, it has the ninth-largest economy by nominal GDP and the fourth-largest economy by GDP (PPP).
 As of 2023, the service sector accounts for roughly 57% of total GDP, followed by the industrial sector (30%), while the agricultural sector is the smallest, at 3% of total GDP.
-It has a labour force of about 73 million, which is the eighth-largest in the world.
+It has a labour force of about 72 million, which is the ninth-largest in the world.
 Russia's largest trading partner is China.